EES-TUe/congestion-management-nl/_pages/program.md

    The lecture sessions feature talks and Q&A by invited speakers from both industry and academia.
 International guests will share their insights on key topics, followed by interactive question-and-answer segments with the audience.

 2. **Structured Participatory Discussions**
    For each main topic, a series of questions will be presented and participants' responses will be collected.
-At the end of the event, the results of participant voting will be announced as the outcome of the discussions.
-Registered participants will also receive emails with opportunities to submit questions or make brief remarks on specific topics.
+At the end of the session, the results of participant voting will be announced as the outcome of the discussions.
+Registered participants will also have opportunities to share opinions or make brief remarks on specific topics.

 3. **Poster Session**
    Poster presentations are open for registration.
 You can indicate your interest in presenting a poster when filling out the registration form, or simply email the organizers directly.